Choose a category

 What will happen to me?

 The impact of OA on your normal activities and lifestyle depends on which joints are affected.
 However the outlook for most people with OA is very positive.
 For many people OA will be mild and not cause major problems.
-OA of the hip and knee rarely causes severe disability but, when it does, surgery to replace joints may be necessary.
+OA of the hip and knee can sometimes cause severe disability and surgery to replace joints may be necessary.
 Joint surgery is usually only an option if less invasive treatments, such as weight loss, exercise, and medicines, have failed to control your symptoms.

 Is there a cure for OA?

 Currently there is no cure for OA.
 While there are treatments that can effectively control symptoms, you should be wary of products or therapies that claim to cure OA.